KamilDomanski0/kdc2Armory/README.md

    python -m app.seed
    ```

 The script produces ~2.7k catalogue rows and ~2.3k PNG icons under `static/icons/`, falling back to `_missing.png` if the engine uses placeholder art.
-Because every wearable entry extracted from the game files (including NPC-only outfits) is listed, some pieces may not rig or animate correctly on Henry's player model.
+Because every wearable entry extracted from the game files (including NPC-only outfits and quest rewards) is listed, some pieces may not rig or animate correctly on Henry's player model.
+The UI therefore exposes **Hide NPC items** and **Hide quest items** toggles (both enabled by default) so you can filter the list down to practical gear quickly.

 ### Quick refresh & run